Woofer21/discord-emoji-list-maker/README.md

 -  In the file called main.py you can edit the **optional** variables
     ```
-    WEBHOOK_NAME = "The name you want the webhook to hav"
+    WEBHOOK_NAME = "The name you want the webhook to have"
     WEBHOOK_AVATAR = "A link to the file which should be the bots avatar"
     ```